Customizing the macOS menu bar in SwiftUI

 }

-We can then (well, not really) add a @FocusedValue property to the app and use it to trigger a reply action from our command menu:
+We can now add a @FocusedValue property to MyApp and use it to set a message from the menu bar:

 @main